codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## distribution
 [math]
-In [data] visualization and especially [charts] and graphs, distribution is………
+In [data visualization] and especially [charts] and graphs, distribution is a mathematical function that can be used to calculate the probability for any individual observation from the sample space.

 ## feedback